Badenheim 1939

 Badenheim 1939 is an Israeli novel by Aharon Appelfeld.
 First published in Hebrew in 1978 as באדנהיים עיר נופש (Badenhaim `ir nofesh, 'resort town Badenheim'), it was his first novel to be translated into English, and was subsequently translated into many other languages.
-Described as "the greatest novel of the Holocaust", this novel is an allegorical satire that tells the story of a fictional Jewish town in Austria shortly before its residents are relocated to Nazi concentration camps in German-occupied Poland.
+Described as "the greatest novel of the Holocaust", this novel is an allegorical satire that tells the story of a fictional resort town in Austria shortly before its residents are relocated to Nazi concentration camps in German-occupied Poland.

 Plot summary

-Badenheim is a primarily Jewish resort town in Austria that hosts a yearly arts festival, organized by Dr. Pappenheim.
+Badenheim is a primarily Jewish resort town in (German-occupied) Austria that hosts a yearly arts festival, organized by Dr. Pappenheim.
 Slowly, the Nazi regime, represented by the "Sanitation Department", begins shutting down the town and preparing to move its residents to Eastern Europe.
 The citizens begin blaming each other and losing their minds.
 Despite impending doom, others remain optimistic and refuse to see the coming Holocaust.